Vietnam.vn - Nền tảng quảng bá Việt Nam

 Wearing Hanbok to explore the Korean Royal Palace.
 (Photo: Collected)

 A special highlight when traveling to Korea is the opportunity to wear Hanbok for free or rent at a reasonable price.
 Most famous Korean tourist attractions in Seoul such as Gyeongbokgung Palace, Changdeokgung, or Deoksugung have Hanbok rental services.
-Rental prices range from 15,000 to 40,000 KRW for a few hours, depending on the type of Hanbok and accessories included.
+Rental prices range from 15,000 to 40,000 KRW for a few hours, depending on the type of Hanbok and accompanying accessories.

 When wearing Hanbok, you will feel like you are going back in time, living in the Joseon Dynasty, transforming into a Princess or a nobleman.
-In particular, when you wear Hanbok and visit the Royal Palace, you will be exempted from entrance fees, a great deal for Korean tourists to Gyeongbokgung Palace on Culture Days - the last Wednesday of every month.
+Especially, when you wear Hanbok and visit the Royal Palace, you will get free admission, a great deal for Korean tourists to Gyeongbokgung Palace on Culture Days - the last Wednesday of every month.

 3. Explore the Korean Royal Palaces - Ancient places filled with historical atmosphere

-The main hall is located in Gyeongbokgung.
+The main hall is located inside Gyeongbokgung.
 (Photo: Collected)

 3.1.
 Gyeongbokgung – The First Royal Palace

 Gyeongbokgung is the largest and most important of the five royal palaces of the Joseon Dynasty.
 Built in 1395, the palace is a reflection of the Joseon Dynasty's architectural style, with curved roofs and intricate patterns.
-Wearing a Hanbok will make you feel like you are part of the landscape, immersing yourself in the history and culture.
+Wearing Hanbok makes you feel like you are part of the landscape, immersing yourself in history and culture.

 When traveling to Gyeongbokgung Korea, don't forget to visit Gwanghwamun Gate, Geunjeongjeon Palace, and Gyeonghoeru Garden – where you can take beautiful photos in Hanbok.